OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-15.md

 ## Luke 15:19

-I am no longer worthy to be called your son; make me like one of your hired servants.’
+I am no longer worthy to be called your son; treat me as one of your hired servants.’

 ## Luke 15:20